markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 If you're importing sets of gene identifiers for clusterProfiler, you can safely delete unnecessary sections such as differential expression and fgsea.
-Naturally you can add additional analytics steps to the workflow.
+Naturally, you can add additional analytics steps to the workflow.

 Throughout this process, errors will arise.
 Use google and other search engines to help you fix these problems.